Education Tips

 Evolution of Mining Equipment

-CPU mining (2009-2010)
+CPU Mining (2009-2010)

 As mentioned in the previous section, Bitcoin mining initially relied on Central Processing Units (CPUs).
 This era was characterized by: